Mutagenesis: Dimerization

 Clinically, whether a tumor has formed as a direct consequence of UV radiation is discernible via DNA sequencing analysis for the characteristic context-specific dimerization pattern that occurs due to excessive exposure to sunlight.

 Intercalation between bases

 The planar structure of chemicals such as ethidium bromide and proflavine allows them to insert between bases in DNA.
 This insert causes the DNA's backbone to stretch and makes slippage in DNA during replication more likely to occur since the bonding between the strands is made less stable by the stretching.
 Forward slippage will result in deletion mutation, while reverse slippage will result in an insertion mutation.
 Also, the intercalation into DNA of anthracyclines such as daunorubicin and doxorubicin interferes with the functioning of the enzyme topoisomerase II, blocking replication as well as causing mitotic homologous recombination.

 Insertional mutagenesis

 Transposons and viruses or retrotransposons may insert DNA sequences into coding regions or functional elements of a gene and result in inactivation of the gene.

+DNA repair pathway

+DNA damage happens frequently, but DNA damage does not always become a mutation.
+Only after the repair mechanism has failed or inaccurate, allowing the damages to bypass then the mutation would happen, and potentially lead to diseases like cancer.

+Base excision repair

+Base excision repair corrects the small, non-helix distorting lesions of DNA helix such as oxidative, deaminated, alkylation, as well as basic single abase damages.
+DNA glycosylase within the base excision repair mechanism recognizes those damages and cleaves the N-glycosidic bond, leave behind an abasic sites.
+DNA backbone would then be cut at that site by AP endonuclease, after that DNA polymerase fills the gap.

+Nucleotide excision repair

+Nucleotide excision repair removes bulky lesion such as CPDs and (6-4) pp from UV radiation, or damage from chemotherapeutic agents.
+There are two major branches of nucleotide excision repair: Globular genome nucleotide excision repair and transcription-coupled nucleotide excision repair.
+Globular Genome NER, the XPC, RAD23B and CETN2 protein complex scans for whole genome damage, once the damage is found, endonuclease such as XPF–ERCC1 and XPG will cut out the lesion from 5' to 3', and POL ε or XRCC1–LIG3 will carry out the gap filling synthesis and ligation.

+Mismatch repair

+Mismatch repair removes base mismatch that have arisen during replication and the insertion-deletion loop.
+Humans employ the MutSα heterodimer (MSH2/MSH6) to recognize the base mismatch.
+Once the mismatch is found, Exo1 carries out the 5' directed mismatch excision, which creates a gap later being filled by Polδ, RFC, and HMGB.